-The Company shall develop a risk assessment methodology and document a risk management analysis together with strategies for mitigation of these risks.
+The Company shall regularly review key risks together with strategies for mitigation of these risks.

 The Company has a formal Fraud Policy in place, all Directors and staff are aware of this policy.

 13. REPORTING TO SHAREHOLDERS

 The following information will be available to Shareholders based on an annual balance date of 30 June.